xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 was dropped.
 The collection id stored in edges then became unusable, and when accessing such edge the collection name part of it was always translated to `_undefined`.

-In ArangoDB 3.0, the `_from` and `_to` values of edges are saved as regular strings.
+In AvocadoDB 3.0, the `_from` and `_to` values of edges are saved as regular strings.
 This allows using `_from` and `_to` in user-defined indexes.
 Additionally this allows updating the `_from` and `_to` values of existing edges.
 Furthermore, collections referenced by `_from` and `_to` values may be dropped and re-created later.
 Any `_from` and `_to` values of edges pointing to such dropped collection are unaffected by the drop operation now.
-Also note that renaming the collection referenced in `_from` and `_to` in ArangoDB 2.8 also relinked the edges.
+Also note that renaming the collection referenced in `_from` and `_to` in AvocadoDB 2.8 also relinked the edges.
 In 3.0 the edges are NOT automatically relinked to the new collection anymore.

 Documents
 ---------

-Documents (in contrast to edges) cannot contain the attributes `_from` or `_to` on the main level in ArangoDB 3.0.
+Documents (in contrast to edges) cannot contain the attributes `_from` or `_to` on the main level in AvocadoDB 3.0.
 These attributes will be automatically removed when saving documents (i.e. non-edges). `_from` and `_to` can be still used in sub-objects inside documents.